renansm93/Password-Generator/README.md

 ## Description

-This is a website for password Generatorto meet criteria of Javascript properties following accessibility standards.
+This is a website for a password Generator to meet criteria of Javascript properties following accessibility standards.

 It contains notes on HTML, CSS.